sundowndev/underbase/README.md

 npm install -g @underbase/cli
 ```

->Underbase is compatible with any Node.js version above v8.x.
+>Underbase is compatible with any Node.js version above v8.x. ⚠️ As of March 2020, Underbase will drop support for Nodejs v8.x.

 ### Configuration